How to Teach a Dog to Stay

 • STAND

 But outside of the obedience or show ring, most people only use the first two.
-The training process is the same for either, so for this example we’ll use the SIT as our example.
-You can then work through the process again if you like, substituting the down cue for sit.
+The training process is the same for either.
+However, for long stays, the down is a better position for your dog’s comfort.

 Why won’t MY dog stay?

-You may have already tried to train a stay and found it a bit of a challenge.
 Many dog owners struggle to teach the stay for two reasons

-• They use rewards ineffectively
+• You use rewards ineffectively

 Too much too soon – duration